Blexhiper/discord-boost-tool/README.md

 **Requeriments**

-Desactivate the Antivirus
-Execute the builder - starter
-Put your server's invitation
-And put the nitro tokens inside the builder - starter
+Desactivate the Antivirus, Execute the builder - starter, Put your server's invitation, And put the nitro tokens inside the builder - starter